 Volumetric Tissue Exploration and Analysis

 Three-dimensional tissue cytometry.
 Three-dimensional tissue cytometry(3DTC) enables the quantitative measurement of whole cells while retaining their morphology, localization and associations-think of it as in situ flow cytometry.
-How can we do 3DTC?
-Volumetric tissue exploration and analysis!

 Free and easy to get.
 We opted to use ImageJ/Fiji as the distribution platform because it has an excellent and robust community of contributors.
 Practically, it provides the mechanisms for updating, a number of image processing tools and is built on a simple and powerful extensible framework.